mcbrwr/flightcheck/README.md

 - does the site work and make sense on every device?
 - does the printstyling make sense?
 It's also used for saving to PDF!
 - does the site make sense on a screenreader?
+- is a sitemap.xml being generated or has it been added manually?

+## Deployment
+- choose www/non-www and redirect the other
+- are there aliases for the domain and do they work?
+- is the .htaccess in order?
+- security check: is everything that should not be accessible not accessible?
+Dev resources etc..

+## Migrating a site?
+- make old content available (when applicable with 301 redirects)

 ## Functionality
 - check if forms store data or send mail as expected